“On the third day, he rose again.”

 “More people have problems with Easter because it requires believing that Jesus rose from the dead,” said the Rev. James Martin, a Jesuit priest and author of the new book, “Jesus: A Pilgrimage.”

-“The miracle of a bodily resurrection is something I rejected without moving away from its basic idea,” Korb said.
+“The miracle of a bodily resurrection is something I rejected without moving away from its basic idea,” Korb, a New York University professor, said.
 “What I mean is that we can reach the lowest points of our lives, of going deep into a place that feels like death, and then find our way out again — that’s the story the Resurrection now tells me.
-At Easter, this is expressed in community, and at its best, through the compassion of others.”
+And at Easter, this is expressed in community, and at its best, through the compassion of others.”

 “There is only one story to be told of a single man who dies and then rises,” Korb said.
 “But if we think about the metaphor of the Resurrection, that allows us to return to the story year after year and find new meaning in it.”

-Reg Rivett, 27, a youth minister at an evangelical house church near Edmonton, Canada, said his belief that Jesus literally rose from the dead is central to his Christian identity and faith.
+Reg Rivett, 27, finds the repetition of the Easter story a big problem.
+A youth minister at an evangelical house church near Edmonton, Canada, he said his belief that Jesus literally rose from the dead is central to his Christian identity and faith.
 Nonetheless, he still has conflicting feelings about how the Resurrection story is used in some circles.

 “You hear about it year after year or at the end of every youth event — ‘This is why Jesus came and why he died,’” he said.
 “We tack it on to the end of everything and that is not what it should be.
 It’s like we’ve taken something that is very sacred and made it very common.”